HumanTree92/VENT_Arma_3_Mods/README.md

-# Arma_3_Admin_Menu
+# About Arma_3_Admin_Menu:
-This is a Mod Pack for Velociti Entertainments Private Server (7 Days to Die) [HERE ARE SOME IMAGES](https://imgur.com/a/qLejD3Z)
+This is an Admin Menu for Arma 3 Servers.
+[HERE ARE SOME IMAGES](https://imgur.com/a/qLejD3Z)

-# Download & Installation
+# Download & Installation:
 1) Download the .zip.
 2) Extract the .zip or Open the .zip.
 3) Go to your Arma 3 Directory.